Mold and Mildew Removal Products

-Mold Cleaning Solutions:
+Mold Cleaning Solutions

-The good news is that there are 3 cleaning products that you can use when cleaning up mold that are probably already in your home.
-All 3 of them work.
+The good news is that there are three cleaning products that you can use when cleaning up mold that are probably already in your home.
+All three of them work.
 Each has their own strengths and weaknesses as a cleaning solution.
 Select your cleaning solution based on the item to be cleaned- what the item is made from, where the mold is located and the cause of the mold to begin with.

 Use caution when using any cleaning product and never mix in any additional chemicals.
 I’ve made that mistake myself and it was a horrible experience.
 Mixing chemicals can cause poisonous gasses to form- In my case when I accidentally mixed bleach with ammonia a toxic gas was formed which made it extremely difficult to breathe.

 - Bleach- Highly alkaline and caustic so it will burn your skin and can damage the surface belong cleaned.
 A mixture of bleach with water will make mold stains instantly dissapear even without scrubbing.
 Make a cleaning solution of 1 cup bleach to 4 cups water.
 Make sure that you rinse off the bleach from the surface being cleaned to avoid damage.

 - Vinegar- Natural mild acid, environmentally safe.
 Acidic solution kills mold, but does not help with stain removal.
 Acidic properties inhibits mold regrowth.
 Use full strength vinegar to make the cleaning solution.